 In August 1993, Heather Mills was hit by a police motorcycle, which was traveling to an emergency.
 Heather suffered crushed ribs and a punctured lung, as well as the loss of her left leg, below the knee.
 The lower half of the leg was amputated and she was awarded £200,000 in damages from the police.
 Heather famously removed her prosthetic limb during a talk show with American host Larry King.

 Heather Mills set up the Heather Mills Health Trust, which delivers prosthetic limbs to patients who have undergone amputations, having stepped on landmines.
 She used money that she earned selling her stories to tabloid newspapers to set up the trust.
 The trust collects unwanted prosthetics from the developed world and sends them to poorer countries.
 The first shipment was made to Zagreb in 1994, 14 months after her accident.
 She wrote a book about the experience, entitled Out On A Limb.

-In 1989, Heather Mills married Alfie Karmal, a catering company manager.
+Personal Life: In 1989, Heather Mills married Alfie Karmal, a catering company manager.
 They were divorced two years later.

 She became engaged to Chris Terrill, a documentary maker in 1999.
 However, the relationship ended five days prior to the wedding date.
 Heather claimed that she called the wedding off because Terrill was an MI6 agent.
 She also claimed that he was gay.
 Both allegations proved to be false.

 In April 1999, Heather Mills met Sir Paul McCartney at a charity event.
 McCartney donated £150,000 to her charity.
 Two years later, McCartney proposed to Heather.
 His first wife, Linda McCartney had died of breast cancer four years earlier.
 In October 2003, Heather gave birth to their first child together, Beatrice Milly McCartney.